artis2021/TAB-TRACKER/README.md

 # TAB-TRACKER
+Tab Tracker
-This is a chrome extension will which record your time-spend on every running tab .
+This chrome extension will record your time spend on every opened tab.